terra-money/docs/docs/develop/dapp/smart-contracts/write-smart-contract.md

 ### Logic

-Here we define our first entry-point, the `instantiate()`, or where the contract is instantiated and passed its `InstantiateMsg`.
-We extract the count from the message and set up our initial state, where:
+Here you will define our first entry-point, the `instantiate()`, or where the contract is instantiated and passed its `InstantiateMsg`.
+Extract the count from the message and set up your initial state, where:

 - `count` is assigned the count from the message
 - `owner` is assigned to the sender of the `MsgInstantiateContract`